What is Overactive Bladder Syndrome? Symptoms, Causes and Treatment

 Overactive bladder in women

-Urinary affects twice as many women as men.
-The two most common types being stress incontinence and .
+Urinary incontinence affects twice as many women as men.
+The two most common types being stress incontinence and overactive bladder.
 This is because certain life events such as pregnancy, childbirth and menopause can cause problems with the muscles and nerves that help the bladder to hold or pass urine.

-44% of women say they’d feel embarrassed by developing incontinence, while feeling less attractive and more self-conscious were the next most common answers in TENA’s Age of Confidence Survey.
+44% of women say they’d feel embarrassed by developing , while feeling less attractive and more self-conscious were the next most common answers in TENA’s Age of Confidence Survey.
 But this needn’t be the case.
-Read on to learn more about overactive bladder treatments that are available.
+Read on to learn more about treatments that are available.

-Treating can be complicated as it is often difficult to pinpoint the exact cause of the problem.
+Treating overactive bladder can be complicated as it is often difficult to pinpoint the exact cause of the problem.
 Because of this, treatment often involves targeting the symptoms that are causing the most distress.

-If you are concerned about bladder health or are experiencing an increased urgency to urinate, we suggest you first contact a healthcare professional like your GP.
-They will be able to offer qualified advice on the best course of treatment.
+If you are concerned about bladder health or are experiencing an increased urgency to urinate, we suggest you first contact a healthcare professional or your GP.
+They will be able to offer more specific advice on the best course of treatment.

 What can I do to manage overactive bladder symptoms?

-Seeking medical advice from your GP is important as they will be able to diagnose what's going on, and help you with advice and a treatment plan to improve your condition.
-There are many treatment options that can help you manage the symptoms of , so you can continue living life with more confidence and freedom.
+Seeking medical advice from your GP is important as finding the underlying cause of symptoms can be difficult.
+It may take time for them to reach a diagnosis, so the sooner this process begins the better.They will then be able to help you with advice and a treatment plan to improve your condition.
+There are many treatment options that can help you manage the symptoms of overactive bladder, to ensure you can continue living life with confidence and freedom.

 Though it may sound obvious, things like drinking too much fluid can contribute to overactive bladder symptoms.
 Certain drinks such as coffee or other highly caffeinated drinks may also irritate the bladder and make symptoms of overactive bladder worse.

-Dehydration also increases the risk of constipation, a factor known to increase the chances of experiencing urinary .
+Dehydration also increases the risk of constipation, a factor known to increase the chances of experiencing urinary incontinence.

 If you’re experiencing drips or urine leakage, TENA has a full range of pads, pants, shields and other products for both men and women.
-Discreet and effective, TENA products remove some of the stress caused by the condition by giving you peace of mind and a fresh, dry feeling, day and night.
+Discreet and effective, TENA products remove some of the stress caused by overactive bladder symptoms, giving you peace of mind and a fresh, dry feeling, day and night.

 We’ve also recently partnered with Bladder and Bowel UK to raise further awareness of these types of issues during COVID and beyond – have a look at the partnership here.